Author: Bob Moore, Managing Director

 This year, Microsoft Inspire celebrated the company’s record growth with an emphasis on gaining greater intelligence from data and doing useful and new things with it.
 Partners are leveraging APIs in Office 365 and Dynamics 365 and their relevant data to create insights and digital assistants and for a second year in a row the challenge to partners was clear: Rethink your business model by shifting your value position and revenue earning engine from what you do to what you know.

 Here are my top three takeaways from the event.

 Higher value services built on Azure Security

-At this transformative juncture, security should be the emcee of the show, not the star.
-Security now acts as an enabler but it’s not the end goal.
-It seems Microsoft has committed significant investments in creating systems and processes and is now moving into something much more interesting—the era of intelligent cloud, intelligent edge.
+Security now acts as the supporting cast but not the star of the show.
+Microsoft has committed significant investments in creating systems and processes (machine and human) to create a dynamic security solution across their platform and is now moving into something much more interesting—the era of intelligent cloud, intelligent edge.
 More on this in takeaway number 2 below.

 That said, there was one security session I attended that was packed.
 That was Azure Sphere—Microsoft’s play to secure billions of IoT devices.
 Born from the Xbox team, this is the capability for Microsoft Processing Units (MCUs) in IoT devices that use certificate based authentication for security to have a Linux-based OS for developers that is constantly monitored and managed by Microsoft’s cloud IoT machine learning and AI.

 Azure Sphere will manage billions of IoT devices with 10 years active security management from Microsoft through a single purchase

 This is targeted at the hundreds of IoT chip manufacturers.
 It’s available for free as an install on the chip and is sold as a one-time activation, not as a subscription.
 Microsoft said they didn’t want customers wondering, ”Mmm, let’s see, do I need security this month?”
 With the license comes 10 years of Microsoft security management and a platform for vendors to push updates to the devices.